suryateja010/openshift-may-2024/Day1/README.md

    - helps in isolating one container from other containers running on the same OS

 2. Control Group(CGroups)
+   - to ensure every container shares the hardware resources co-operatively Control Groups are used
+   - if this isn't not done, at times certain containers uses all the hardwares resources leaving other containers to starve
    - helps in applying resource quota restrictions like
-     - we can restrict a container on how many CPU Cores it can use at any point of time
+     - we can restrict a container on how many CPU Cores it can use at the max at any point of time
      - we can restrict how much RAM a container use at the max
      - we can restrict, how much storage a container can use at the max

 ## What is a Container Runtime?
 - it is low-level software that manages container images and containers
-- it is not so user-friendly, hence end-user like us normally won't use Container Runtimes directly
+- it is not so user-friendly, hence end-users like us normally won't use Container Runtimes directly
 - Examples
   - runC
   - CRI-O

 ## What is a Container Engine?
-- it is high-level software
+- it is a high-level software
 - it is very user-friendly
+- We dont' have to know, low-level kernel stuffs to create containers
 - internally it depends on Container Runtimes to manage container images and containers
 - Examples
   - Docker is a Container Engine that depends on containerd which in turn depends on runC container runtime